 The long-run growth facts in Kaldor (1957) stand strong after all.

-'HIV Diffusion: Evidence from One Million Blood Tests', with Christian Aleman and Daniela Iorio
+'Higher and Increasingly Higher Relative HIV Risk for Women: Evidence from Nearly One Million Blood Tests', with Christian Aleman and Daniela Iorio

 We mine 1 million HIV tests to empirically show how the HIV epidemic diffuses across demographic and economic groups.
 We show how the patterns of HIV infection change across stages of the epidemic.